calypsonet/calypsonet-keyple-support-website/content/keyple-support/compliance/_index.md

 ### Terminal requirements support declarations
 For the various Keyple Calypso library sets, all applicabilities and terminal requirements are supported, with the exception of those listed in the table below.
+- For requirements for which support is conditional on the availability of specific features, support has been integrated at the same time as the addition of the corresponding feature.
+- Prior to the integration of Eclipse Keypop, Keyple libraries were based on terminal APIs implemented and published by CNA: the Keyple libraries sets corresponding to these old configurations contain the word “legacy” in their name.

+For older configurations where support for the 'CL-CSS-RESPLE.1' requirement is indicated as “partial”: the countermeasure was initially implemented in a ‘permissive’ way, requiring applications to set only card commands for which the response size can be predetermined.
+More recent configurations benefit from a more 'strict' implementation of the countermeasure, which is compliant regardless of the processing set at application level as indicated [in the Calypso development guide](https://keyple.org/learn/user-guide/calypso-application/#legacy-card-authentication).

+The lack of official support for the “HCE” functionality and the related 'CL-SEL-SNHEADER.2' requirement is not a limitation to correctly processing Calypso HCE solutions, as the HCE token data can still be recovered as described [in the Calypso development guide](https://keyple.org/learn/user-guide/calypso-application/#hce-service-handling).

 <table>
 	<thead>